sveneisenschmidt/yay/docs/examples.md

 ### Filtering results

-Filtering for specific results is achieved by the `filter` query paramter.
+Filtering for specific results is achieved by the `filter` query parameter.

 #### Filter by `name`, it must equal `Jane Doe`:
 ```bash